 We are big fans of Agorapulse, and the tools they offer have not only saved us time in scheduling but also with reporting.
 We think it's worth every penny.

 Using your phone for business?
 Then you should be putting your bills down as expenses.

-This applies whether you are using it for one client or all your clients, using it to engage or post content, reply to emails, talk to clients etc. If your primary use is business then you can claim 100% of the costs, however if you use it for personal as well then you can still claim a percentage.
+This applies whether you are using it for one client or all your clients to engage or post content, reply to emails, talk to clients, etc. If your primary use is business, you can claim 100% of the costs; however, if you use it for personal as well, you can still claim a percentage.